 And when you read the Bible, ask God to show us Christ.
 Ask God to work in our hearts by the power of the Holy Spirit.
 Reading the Bible is not a mere intellectual exercise, there's a spiritual dynamic that if without the power of the Holy Spirit, there will be no hope.
 You understand that?
 When we read the Bible and we do not ask God to help us, we do not depend on His Spirit to show us Christ.
 We merely learn the facts and the figures and the stories but it does not touch right here [referring to the heart].

 And that's why we need to pray, “God, show us Christ.”
 But this is great encouragement because in life, it will be difficult but I know where I can go to each and every time.
 I can go to the Word of God.
 I can pray, “God, by Your Holy Spirit work in me abundant hope so that I may abound in hope, so that I may see the Glorious Christ.”

 So, this is the priority of hope that God works.
-And this is my trust, this is my confidence that He doesn't leave me comfortless but as I turned to Him in Scripture and in the spirit, He fills my heart with hope.
+And this is my trust, this is my confidence that He does not leave me comfortless but as I turned to Him in Scripture and in the Spirit, He fills my heart with hope.

 3].
 Power of Hope

 Finally, this passage reminds me about the power of hope.
 As I've mentioned, discipleship to Jesus is powered by a vision of the glorious Christ filling us with hope.
 It's very hard to die to yourself unless you know you will live because Jesus lives.
 So, it's strategic that right after the teaching on discipleship, there will be a story of hope.

 And that's what we sang just now or not sang, but we looked at the words just now: